 With a wingspan close to 10 feet, the California condor is one of the largest and rarest birds in North America.
-If you’re lucky, you might see one soaring gracefully above the canyon cliffs near Desert View.
+If you’re lucky, you might see one soaring above the canyon cliffs near Desert View.

 These speedsters are the fastest animals on Earth, diving at over 200 mph to catch their prey mid-air.
 Look for them nesting on high canyon ledges and performing impressive aerial acrobatics.